This post contains affiliate links.

 The Phenomenal Globe blog wrote a great post about taking a bus from Dubai to Muscat for only $25 round-trip plus a $7 UAE exit fee.
 With their guide, you can add a whole new country to your UAE budget itinerary for crazy cheap.

-The ride takes about six hours each way and is pretty boring, but then you’ll be in Muscat where you can quickly get started tackling this list of the top 20 things to do in the city.
+The ride takes about six hours each way and is pretty boring, but then you’ll be in Muscat where you can quickly get started tackling this list of the top 20 things to do in the city or exploring all of the guided tours and activities in Muscat on Airbnb.

 4 Extra Tips to Save Money in the UAE